davidtinker/goldilocks/README.md

   - [Raspberry Pi Model B](https://www.raspberrypi.org/) tiny Linux computer
   - [DS18B20 1-wire temperature probes](http://www.communica.co.za/Catalog/Details/P3426552881)
-  - A heating element attached to one of the output pins of the Pi, usually via a solid state relay
+  - A heating element attached to one of the output pins of the Pi, via a solid state relay

 There are lots of guides online on how to get these working: